 Biopsy samples are analyzed by pathologists, who use different tests to determine what kind of disease or cancer is present.
 It’s important to ensure a pathologist with extensive experience diagnosing mesothelioma is analyzing the biopsy samples if pleural mesothelioma is suspected.
 It is difficult to differentiate biphasic mesothelioma from epithelial mesothelioma, and the biphasic cell type can resemble other cancers, making it important to have an expert pathologist working on the biopsy samples.

-The World Health Organization (WHO) recommended there should be at least 10 percent of epithelial and sarcomatoid cells present to identify biphasic mesothelioma.
+The World Health Organization (WHO) recommended that there should be at least 10 percent of epithelial and sarcomatoid cells present to identify biphasic mesothelioma.
 Pathologists point out that WHO didn’t have a consensus on the criteria or proof of clinical significance for the designation, but it remains the primary definition of biphasic mesothelioma.
 It is relatively common for biphasic mesothelioma to contain less than 50 percent desmoplastic cells, which are a subtype of sarcomatoid cells.

 Mesothelioma treatment is generally more dependent on the stage and location of the tumor and less dependent on the type of cells that are present.
 This means biphasic pleural mesothelioma patients may still be eligible for the common treatments for mesothelioma, including chemotherapy, radiation therapy and surgery.